Barcelona sign winger Traore from Wolves

 Last updated on .From the section European Football

-Barcelona have signed winger Adama Traore on loan from Wolverhampton Wanderes for the rest of the season.
+Barcelona have signed winger Adama Traore on loan from Wolverhampton Wanderers for the rest of the season.

 The Spanish club will pay the 26-year-old's wages and have an option to buy him in the summer.